 Don’t forget to factor in how often you use your hair dryer, though.
-If you only dry your hair a couple times of week, your hair dryer will last longer than if you use it everyday.
+If you only dry your hair a couple of times a week, your hair dryer will last longer than if you use it every day.
 Most hair dryers typically have a lifespan of 800 hours.

 If you want your hair dryer to last as long as possible, upkeep is also important.
 You should clean the vents once a week so the lint doesn’t migrate inside toward the heating element where it can do damage.

 The more wattage a hair dryer has, the more powerful it is – and the more powerful it is, the less time it will take to dry your hair.
 Dryers with a higher wattage are also less likely to burn out than models with smaller motors.

 If you have fine hair, a dryer with about 1,800 watts is usually the best option.

 If you have thick or coarse hair, you should get a dryer between 2,000 and 3,600 watts.

 In addition to multiple heat settings, most hair dryers come with variable speed settings.
 That allows you to adjust the heat and airflow levels separately for the most control over the dryer.

 Look for a dryer that has at least two speed settings: low and high.
 For the most versatility, though, it helps to have a third speed setting, medium, as well.

 Almost every hair dryer comes equipped with at least two heat settings: low and high.
 In most cases, it’s best to choose a dryer that’s equipped with more heat settings, such as low, medium, and high, so you have better control over how much heat your hair is exposed to.

 It’s also a good idea to look for a dryer with a cool shot setting.
 That allows you to switch to cool air when your hair is mostly dry to seal the hair’s cuticle for added shine.
 The cool shot setting can also help lock in curls and waves.